-Progressive images load immediately on your website at first with a low resolution and then increase their resolution as the website loads completely.
-You may notice a website uses progressive images when the content looks blurry at first and then sharpens within a few tenths of a second.
-This allows the user to immediately see what the content contains, rather than waiting until it is fully loaded to see if it contains any value.
-For example, if the slow-loading image is just a cat meme, you might spend less time waiting for it to load fully than if it’s a chart explaining the state of the American economy.
+Progressive images load immediately on your website at first with a low resolution.
+Then, they increase their resolution as the website loads completely.
+You may notice a website uses progressive images when the content looks blurry at first.
+Then, it sharpens within a few tenths of a second.
+This allows the user to immediately see what the content contains, rather than waiting until it is fully loaded to see anything.
+For example: A slow-loading image is just a cat meme.
+You might spend less time waiting for it to load fully than if it’s a chart explaining the state of the American economy.
 Not all images share the same value.

-Progressive images are similar to the baseline JPEG loading system where the image loads from the top down and new lines of imagery load every few seconds.
-With progressive images, instead of seeing half of an image fully-loaded, users see the whole image partially-loaded.
+Progressive images are similar to the baseline JPEG loading system.
+This is because the image loads from the top down and new lines of imagery load every few seconds.
+With progressive images users see the whole image partially-loaded.
 In an article for The Webmaster, Jonathan Griffin shared a great comparison of the two options (baseline on the left vs. progressive on the right) for images.
 Both images below are 70% loaded:

 Most people might not notice how the progressive image isn’t fully loaded – at least until it snaps into sharpness within a few tenths of a second.

-Switching to progressive images is also fairly easy and can be accomplished in Photoshop when you save your image type.
+Switching to progressive images is also fairly easy.
+It can be accomplished in Photoshop when you save your image type.
 When you select the progressive option, you can also select the number of scans or “passes” over your image that it will take to render it correctly.